 The Contradictions of Paid Staff in the Union Movement, Part I

-[This article was originally written for the Industrial Worker and is part of my series on relationship-based organizing.]
+[This article was originally written for the Industrial Worker and is part of my series on union organizational structures.]

 A recent report on unions in the US decried their lack of investment in organizing despite immense and growing assets.
 Unions have nearly doubled their net assets from $15 billion in 2010 to $29 billion as of 2020 but have also cut their staff by 19% and lost 3.2% of their membership over that period.
 The report calls for a massive investment of union resources in organizing, including hiring 20,000 more union organizers at an annual cost of $1.4 billion.